by Peter Thaleikis

 Ideas for startups and side projects are a topic in themselves.
 Some people seem to struggle coming up with ideas while others seem to drown in ideas.
 I'm probably closer to the latter.
 A while ago I've started collecting my ideas -good and bad- with notes.
 Now I've decided to share them with anyone who is interested.
 This is aimed at giving potentially interested makers starting points.
 Most ideas in my list are either up for grabs (as far as I know) and simply ideas I can't spend more time on as I'm pretty busy already.

 A little disclaimer: I didn't do proper research on most of these ideas.
 If you are interested, you should spend some time finding out if the idea is actually feasible and (still) makes sense to build.
 Always consider your personal strengths and skills when you are making a decision.
 Don't forget to keep an eye on the market too.
+If you can't build everything yourself reach out to a development company such as my bring your own ideas Ltd. for support.

 No NDA or copyright?
 Just like this?